zeoneo/i386-os/part1-only-boot-sector/README.md

 To compile code use
 ```
 make all
 ```

-To test this kernel on qemu use
+To test this code on qemu use
 ```
 make run
 ```